tamerfrombk/gbdsm/README.md

 Optional arguments:
 -h            show this help message and exit.
--b address    set the starting address for the disassembler.
+-b address    set the starting address for the disassembler in decimal.
 Defaults to 0x0.
--e address    set the end address for the disassembler.
+-e address    set the end address for the disassembler in decimal.
 Defaults to the end of ROM.
 ```

 ## Building